centrifuge/apps/centrifuge-js/README.md

 ## `cent.pools.createLoan([...args], options): Observable<ISubmittableResult>`

-To assign the newly created asset to a pool the job must be completed.
-Make sure to use a connected instance of CentrifugeJS to make this request as it will require a signature.
+To assign the newly created asset to a pool the job must be completed first.
+Make sure to use a connected instance of CentrifugeJS to that the transaction can be signed.

 ### `createLoan` args